Resources / Templates

 When to run it

-Run this once per pay cycle for each client, whether that is weekly, fortnightly, or monthly.
-Start far enough ahead of payday to collect timesheets, process the run, and get client approval before STP lodgement and the bank file.
+Run this payroll checklist once per pay cycle for each client, whether that is weekly, fortnightly, or monthly.
+Start far enough ahead of payday to collect timesheets, process the run, and get client approval before STP lodgement, the bank file, and the super payment.
 Assign a clear owner (usually the payroll bookkeeper or account manager) so accountability for the run and its deadlines sits with one person.

 How to run it in Tidyflow